awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker_ecstutorial.md

 ## Connect to a Container Instance<a name="create_deploy_docker_ecstutorial_connect"></a>

-So how does it all work?
-Next you will connect to an EC2 instance in your Elastic Beanstalk environment to see some of the moving parts in action\.
+Next you will connect to an Amazon EC2 instance in your Elastic Beanstalk environment to see some of the moving parts in action\.

-First, identify the instance and note its public IP address, which is available in the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.
-If multiple instances are running and you have trouble identifying the one the belongs to your environment, read through the events on the environment dashboard and find the instance ID\.
-This ID appears in an event listing when Elastic Beanstalk launches an EC2 instance\.
-Search for the instance ID in the Amazon EC2 console and view its details to find the public IP address\.

-Next, use an SSH client and your private key file to connect to the instance\.
-Use the following settings:

-**SSH Settings**
-+ **Address** – The public IP address or DNS name of the EC2 instance\.
-+ **Port** – **22**\.
-This port is opened for ingress by Elastic BeanstalkBeanstalk when you select an Amazon EC2 key pair during environment configuration\.
-+ **User Name** – **ec2\-user**\.
-This is the default user name for EC2 instances running Amazon Linux\.
-+ **Private Key** – Your private key file\.

-For full instructions on using SSH to connect to an EC2 instance, see [ Connecting to Your Linux Instance Using SSH ](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+The easiest way to connect to an instance in your environment is by using the EB CLI\.
+To use it, [install the EB CLI](eb-cli3-install.md), if you haven't done so already\.
+You'll also need to configure your environment with an Amazon EC2 SSH key pair\.
+Use either the console's [security configuration page](using-features.managing.security.md) or the EB CLI [eb init](eb3-init.md) command to do that\.
+To connect to an environment instance, use the EB CLI [eb ssh](eb3-ssh.md) command\.

-Now that your connected to the EC2 instance hosting your docker containers, you can see how things are set up\.
+Now that your connected to an Amazon EC2 instance hosting your docker containers, you can see how things are set up\.
 Run `ls` on `/var/app/current`:

 ```
 [ec2-user@ip-10-0-0-117 ~]$ ls /var/app/current